 Consumers should inquire about the background and fees of any professional offering speech-language or hearing services.
 Minimal standards for such professionals are the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA), supervised clinical practicum, receipt of a passing score on a national examination and Kansas license for all speech-language pathologists and audiologists.

 Speech-language hearing clinicians working in the state of Kansas who are members of KSHA are listed in the KSHA "Find a Clinician" Directory.
 Many competent, duly certified clinicians in Kansas have chosen not to be members of KSHA.
 KSHA members are sworn to follow the KSHA Code of Ethics.

 Speech-Language and Audiology Background

 - Four years of undergraduate work leading to a BA or BS Degree (may include clinical work)

 - One to two years of graduate work leading to an MA or MS degree (includes clinical work)

 - One year supervision of clinical skills leading to the ASHA Certificate of Clinical Competence (CCC-SLP or CCC-A)

-AAA Certification Maintenance Requirements can be found on the American Audiology Association website.
+AAA Certification Maintenance Requirements can be found on the American Academy of Audiology website.

 ASHA Certification Maintenance Requirements can be found on the American Speech-Language-Hearing Association website.